General Info & FAQs

 We only hire the most dedicated and caring summer staff that we would put with our own children.
 We strive to find people that are spiritually, mentally and emotionally mature to ensure that your child is not only in good hands, but in good hearts.

 Each staff member has been personally interviewed, reference checked and background checked before they even set foot on the property.
-Once here, they receive 14 days of intensive job-specific training which includes every topic from camper care, behavior management and preventing and/or identifying child abuse to activity and small group facilitation to leading Quest.
+Once here, they receive 10 days of intensive job-specific training which includes every topic from camper care, behavior management, preventing and/or identifying child abuse, activity and small group facilitation to leading Quest, and much more.

 If you’d like to join our team next summer, check out our summer employment page.